NeilWJames/simple-taxonomy-refreshed/docs/readme.md

 You can also create terms easily by typing them into a list; or by copying them from an existing taxonomy.

 A tool has been provided to support changing the taxonomy slug.
-Any terms and their usages will also be linked to the renamed slug.
+All terms and their usages will also be linked to the renamed slug.

 For admin screens displaying multiple taxonomies it is possible to define their display column order.